Subtitle III. Funds and Accounts*

 3.40.040 Interfund loans.

 A. Authorization.
-The city council does hereby authorize the finance director, or his designee, to make interfund loans of those municipal monies which are otherwise legally available for investment purposes, where such loans would be necessary to ensure compliance with the provisions of RCW 43.09.210.
+The city council does hereby authorize the finance director, or his designee, to make interfund loans of those municipal monies which are otherwise legally available for investment purposes.

 B. Procedures.
 The following procedures shall be used for the establishment and accounting of all interfund loans made pursuant to this section: